 - Aesthetic: The implant will look and feel like a natural tooth

-- Improved speech and function: Sliding dentures make speech and chewing difficult.
-Dental implant function like your own teeth and makes functions easier.
+- Improved speech and function: Sliding dentures make a speech and chewing difficult.
+A dental implant functions like your own teeth and makes functions easier.

 - Durability: With proper oral hygiene, dental implants last most people for a lifetime